wshanshan/wshanshan.github.io/_posts/2017-08-01-Chicago-Daycare.markdown

 ---
 title:  "Why can't I find a daycare"
-categories: DataAnalysis
+categories: DataDoesntLie
-tags: Python map geopandas lifedata
+tags: Python map geopandas Chicago daycare openData
 thumbnail: /assets/images/daycaremap/pie_countsByType.png
 ---

 When I started to look for a daycare, I thought it would be a piece of cake.
-After all, I live in a neighborhood full of young families.
-Besides the basic needs, I have only one wish: walking distance to home.
-However, surprisingly I couldn't find any close-to-home daycare after months of search.
+After all, I live in a neighborhood full of young families - Lake view, Chicago.
+It is [2nd in population](https://gist.github.com/wshanshan/e150855f7b09bebc9b1064e30e55a071) among Chicago's 77 communities.

+I didn't ask for much about daycares (I thought..).
+Besides the basics, I only have one simple wish: walking distance to home.
+But after months of search, I couldn't find any avaiable spot.
+I finally gave up but couldn't stop wondering: Is it only my bad luck or does everyone have the same problem?

-I wondered whether it's only my bad location, bad luck or everyone else has the same problem.
-I went to the government website and downloaded the data of all the licensed daycare providers, trying to get some insights about 'where to find daycares'.
+So I went to the [government website](https://sunshine.dcfs.illinois.gov/Content/Licensing/Daycare/ProviderLookup.aspx), downloaded the data of all the licensed daycare providers, queried their geolocations from Google Geocoding API, and put them on a map.
 The findings are interesting.

 ## Basics of Chicago Daycares

 Chicago has a lot of daycares ~ 2500.
 It's 25% of Illnois's total counts.
 Considering Chicago has 21% of state population (2.705 million in 12.8 million, 2016 US Census estimates), it's not a bad representation.

-{% include figure image_path="/assets/images/daycaremap/pie_countsByType.png" alt="Illinois childcare counts by type" %}{: .align-right}
+{% include figure image_path="/assets/images/chicagoDaycares/pie_countsByType.png" alt="Illinois childcare counts by type" %}{: .align-right}
-{% include figure image_path="/assets/images/daycaremap/pie_capacityByType.png" alt="Illinois childcare capacity by type" %}{: .align-right}
+{% include figure image_path="/assets/images/chicagoDaycares/pie_capacityByType.png" alt="Illinois childcare capacity by type" %}{: .align-right}

-There are three types of licensed childcare providers: daycare centers, home daycares, and group home daycares.
+There are three types of licensed childcare providers: *daycare centers*, *home daycares*, and *group home daycares*. *Home daycares* and *group daycares* are usually small operations at someone's home.
+Limited by their [licenses](http://ccrs.illinois.edu/providers/licensing.html), they can care for up to 8 to 16 kids. *Daycare centers* are much bigger.
+The average capacity is around ~ 70.
+Some large ones have capacity more than 300.

-**Home daycares** and **group daycares** are similar in terms of operations and capacity.
-Implied by their names, the owners care for kids in theirs homes.
-Based on the type of [licenses](http://ccrs.illinois.edu/providers/licensing.html), the number of kids they can care for ranges from 8 to 16.
-Most of the childcare providers in Illinois are either home daycares or group home daycares (>70%).
-But because their limited scope, they only provide ~25% of the daytime care capacity.
+Most of the childcare providers in Illinois are either home daycares or group home daycares (~71%).
+Nevertheless, daycare centers provide ~74% of total capacity.

-**Daycare centers** are usually in a much bigger scale than home-based cares.
-They have larger capacity, professionally managed staff and generally more expensive than home-based cares.

-## Location, location, location
+## Location, Location, Location

-What's interesting about daycare centers and home daycares are their locations.
-As shown in the chart below, while home-based daycares are clustered in the west and south side communities, they are rare on the central and north sides.
-Those regions, where home-based cares thrive, have a pretty good density of providers.
-In the areas where big centers prevail, it's logical to see that centers are relatively farther away from each other since each center has more capacity.
-Because of the lower density and uneven distributions of daycare centers, sometimes you will see patches of 'empty' space in the middle of a very busy area.
+What's interesting about different types of daycares are their locations.
+As shown in the map below, home-based daycares are clustered in west and south Chicago communities, while daycare centers dominate central and north sides.

+{% include figure image_path="/assets/images/chicagoDaycares/scatterplot_locations.png" alt="Chicago daycare locations" %}{: .align-center}

+Why is it happening?
+Maybe people living in central and north sides don't like the idea of opening daycares in their homes?
+Maybe there are less apartment/houses in those areas appropriate as home daycares?
+Maybe people in these communities generally prefer daycare centers to home-based cares, so there is not enough demand?
+Maybe it's a mix of all above.

+The consequence is apparent.
+In the communities where only big centers prevail, providers are relatively farther away from each other because of their large capacities, leaving patches of 'empty' space on the map.

-Unfortunately, my home is in such an empty spot, which makes it difficult to find a daycare within walking distance.
+Unfortunately, my home is in such an empty spot, which makes it difficult to find a daycare within walking distance. ᕙ(⇀‸↼‶)ᕗ

-{% include figure image_path="/assets/images/daycaremap/scatterplot_locations.png" alt="Chicago daycare locations" %}{: .align-center}

 ## Capacity

-Less daycare doesn't mean less capacity.
-So I sum up the capacity of all types of daycares in each community and normalize it by the area size.

-At first glance, it seems that my area 'lake view' is one of the top 10 out of 77 Chicago coummunities that have the highest capacity density.
-The top list also includes quite a few popular residential communities that mostly is occupied by daycare centers, such as ARMOUR SQUARE (China town), near north side, lincoln park.
-It's a reaonable result considering the large capacity of centers.
+What makes things even tricker is the capacity.
+Although Lake View is one of the top 10 communites having the highest daycare capacity per square feet, it's low on capacity by person.
+So among the only 2 daycares in my walking distance (even I'm willing to walk 20 minutes one way), both have unrealistically long waiting lists.

-{% include figure image_path="/assets/images/daycaremap/communityByCapacityDensity.png" alt="Chicago community colormap - daycare capacity density" %}{: .align-right}
+{% include figure image_path="/assets/images/chicagoDaycares/communityByCapacityDensity.png" alt="Chicago community colormap - daycare capacity density" %}{: .align-right}

-Top 10 Chicago communities rank by capacity area density:
+Top 10 Chicago communities rank by daycare capacity per square feet:

 1. ARMOUR SQUARE
 2. NEAR NORTH SIDE